Up to 20% off!

 An integral part of its DNA, the brand is pursuing its long-range commitment within the framework of the Accor Group's Earth Guest program, focused on three areas of endeavor: establishing construction standards, ensuring that staff and employees practice sustainable development on a daily basis, and getting hotels guests to feel concerned and involved.

 To affirm its community commitment, Novotel signed a partnership agreement in July 2007 with Green Globe, the international environmental certification program for responsible travel and tourism.

 It is to this end that the Novotel Hotels in Montreal and Ottawa partnered with Brome-Missisquoi MRC.
 In 2009, the hotels launched a project aimed at fighting blue-green algae by planting vegetation along the banks of the Yamaska River.

-It is by committing to planting one tree for every reservation made on the Internet sites of these two hotels, at www.novotelottawa.com , www.novotelmontreal.com or www.novotel.com that we are proud to announce that nearly 200,000 trees have been planted resulting in an improved environment including better quality of the drinking water for the residents of Brome-Missisquoi MRC.
+It is by committing to planting one tree for every reservation made on the Internet sites of these two hotels, at www.novotelottawa.com , www.novotelmontreal.com or www.novotel.com that we are proud to announce that over 250,000 trees have been planted resulting in an improved environment including better quality of the drinking water for the residents of Brome-Missisquoi MRC.
 Novotel Montreal Centre and Novotel Ottawa are proud to contribute in this way to the protection of the environment for future generations.

 Everybody wins with our environmental offer and thousands of new seedlings and trees will be planted where they are needed most.